mplspunk/tech-portfolio/docs/about.md

 title: About
 ---

-Hi there!
+Hi there! :wave:

 My name is Chris.
 Here's a little bit about me.

-Experienced business analyst and data analyst in the area of Technology & Risk, focusing mainly on data privacy issues.
-Comfortable programming in Python, R, and Java.
+I'm an experienced business analyst and data analyst in the area of Technology & Risk, focusing mainly on data privacy issues.
+I'm comfortable programming in Python, R, and Java.
 In a nutshell, I love to build things, and integrate privacy considerations into the design from the start.

 > Privacy vs. Transparency.
-Here's my [data trail](https://api.github.com/users/mplspunk/events/public).
+Here's my [data trail](https://api.github.com/users/mplspunk/events/public). :point_left:

 ## Current Role